Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2026_Nick_Ciuica.md

 ### TA Grading Interface
 Consistent navbar layout
 #### Recentering the Grading Panel Navbar ([PR#12914](https://github.com/Submitty/Submitty/pull/12914))
-As a grader, it was very helpful to have the navbar of the grading interface in the same place as I moved from page to page grading multiple students' assignment, and so I noticed pretty quickly that its constant positioning got messed up.
-I fixed the navbar's css, and also added a window resize event on page load so that the top bar's dynamically-calculated layout sizes would be accurate on page load, without having to manually reload the page.
 #### Fixing Student Name Display and Resizing ([PR#12946](https://github.com/Submitty/Submitty/pull/12946))
 Auto-open submission browser feature:
 Picked up PR#12625 ([Bugfix:TAGrading] Auto-open single file)